 This breathing exercise for relief from upper back pain can be very effective when done properly and regularly.
 It is relaxing and works well for clients that don’t want to use something like a yoga wheel.
 Also, some people like it who don’t want to “pop their back.”

 I have given this technique to a lot of people with great results.
 Some have Forward-Head Posture.
 Some have that sharp stitch when they take a breath.
 Some have pain between the shoulder blades.
 Some just have tightness and discomfort.
 I have even given this to my ALS clients, and they find that it increases their vital capacity when they get tested if they do this regularly.
 Really.

 It is simple and easy to do.
-It doesn’t require some expensive piece of equipment.
-The greatest stumbling block for people is the first process of wrapping two magazines together with tape.
+It doesn’t require an expensive piece of equipment.
+The greatest stumbling block for people is the first process of wrapping a few magazines together with tape.

 This is a simple process but requires patience and focus, at first.

 Lay on the magazines so that the groove between the magazines lays under the center of your spine.
 Position the top of the magazines so that they come to the top of your shoulder.
 Breathe slowly for 8-10 minutes.